Chances are you’ve heard of ETFs before. But do you feel you have a decent grasp of their ins and outs?

 What is an ETF?

 ETF is short for exchange-traded fund.
-First introduced in 1993, this type of investment has grown steadily over the years and now comprises $10 trillion+ in investor assets globally.1 In the U.S., the ETF market is $5+ trillion, roughly one-quarter the size of the U.S. mutual fund market.2
+First introduced in 1993, this type of investment has grown steadily over the years and now comprises $9.6 trillion in investor assets globally.1 In the U.S., the ETF market is $6.4 trillion, just over one-quarter the size of the U.S. mutual fund market.2

 ETFs are popular because they combine features of mutual funds and stocks, often at a low cost compared to similar mutual funds.
 Like a mutual fund, an ETF is a bundle of many securities that can be bought in one purchase.
 This usually provides the investor with the benefit of diversification, although the degree of diversification varies depending on how narrow or diverse are its holdings.